Click for 50% off Meditation Courses

 Your Plastic Brain

 image of brain cells synapsing Perhaps you have heard the notion that you can change your brain.
 In fact, scientists have proven that your brain is being shaped, molded and changed by your experiences every day.
-This is referred to as neural plasticity.
+This is referred to as neural plasticity or neuroplasticity.
 Just as a plastic water bottle becomes pliable when heated, your brain is being influenced and shaped by what is happening in your life.
 This single scientific breakthrough has significantly altered our understanding of how to change habits, increase happiness, improve health and even change our genetics.

 Neural plasticity has evolved as the study of the plastic and malleable nature of the brain.
 Rewiring your brain is a dynamic process that happens within the relationship of your mind, brain, and body.
 They are intricately interconnected as a sophisticated system to ensure your survival and homeostasis.
 What happens to one of these systems has a direct impact on the others.1